 - Daily physical activity through adventure sports

-- A five day-long wilderness expedition
+- A three to five day-long wilderness expedition

 Each session follows a theme of study.
 This theme is explored through a daily main lesson, reading, journaling, art, exploration in nature, and a culminating wilderness expedition incorporating adventure sports with the academic theme of the session.
 Themes for the fall will include: